Framing John DeLorean: Cast

-Interviews for the documentary segments include Baldwin and Baccarin, as well as Bill Collins and Zach DeLorean.
+Interviews for the documentary segments include Baldwin and Baccarin, as well as Bill Collins, Zach DeLorean, and Bob Gale.

 Release

 The film premiered at the Tribeca Film Festival on April 30, 2019.
 It was released on June 7, 2019, by Sundance Selects, and was given a limited release in the UK on July 19 through Universal Studios.

 Home media

 Shout!
 Factory released the film in the United States and Canada on DVD and Blu-ray on October 1, 2019.
 It was released in the United Kingdom on digital download SD and HD on July 28, 2019.

 Reception

 Box office

 Framing John DeLorean has grossed $145,626 in the United States and Canada, for a total worldwide gross of $145,626 against an unknown production budget.